Learn How to Make a Difference in Human Health

 Minor in Bioengineering

 The minor in bioengineering is available to both engineering and non-engineering majors.
 It provides considerable opportunities in a highly cross-disciplinary field involving the application of engineering concepts and tools to solve problems in biomedicine.

 The minor prepares students to gain and reinforce their knowledge of biology and engineering fundamentals, as well as to develop and apply skills to clinically-relevant challenges.

 Bioengineering, BS Accelerated MS

-Highly-qualified students in the Bioengineering, BS have the option of obtaining an accelerated master's in several fields, which are:
+Students in the Bioengineering, BS also have the option of obtaining an accelerated master's in several fields, which are:

 Options for Undergraduate Students